 Animal Welfare Advisory Board

-The Queensland Government has established a new animal welfare advisory board comprising technical, community and industry representatives to advise the Minister on animal welfare matters.
+The Queensland Government has established the animal welfare advisory board comprising technical, community and industry representatives to advise the Minister on animal welfare matters.

 The Animal Welfare Advisory Board (AWAB) advises the Minister for Agriculture and Fisheries on issues associated with the development and promotion of codes of practices for the humane treatment of animals - on farm, in transport and at the point of slaughter.
 Membership of the board is made up of representatives from key animal welfare and industry groups.
 The representatives provide: